Last changed 1 day ago.

 "Love" or a "Loving Relationship"

-And, if you look back again at Greek words for love, there are different Greek love words which, among other attributes, provide different "levels of commitment" within a loving relationship.
+And, if you look back again at Greek words for love (wiki), there are different Greek love words which, among other attributes, provide different "levels of commitment" within a loving relationship.

-So you can see, there are lots of attributes in different types of love, yet in all of these 3 types of "loving relationships", we can see some common attributes that might apply to all of them.
+You can see that there are many attributes in different types of love, yet in all of these 3 types of "loving relationships", we can see some common attributes that might apply to all of them.

 In loving relationships, some common attributes include: